gvwilson/thirdbit/fiction/maddy-roo/index.md

 and disappeared back into its hiding place.
 A moment later it reappeared.
 The flap in its top opened
-and its tiny arm handed Maddy a flashlight no larger than her thumb.
+and its tiny arm handed Maddy a flashlight the size of her thumb.

 Maddy swallowed.
 What if she was wrong?